QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 ### Architecture Requirements

+By "architecture" in this context, we mean the component serivces we use to construct an OpenStack clould.

+> ⚠️ Using OpenStack does not involve a "one-for-all" architecture.
+Becauase different organization imposes different
+> set of needs and requirements.
+Aa minimum configuration is good for providing proof-of-concept for the purpose of
+> learning about OpenStack.
+For a productionized architecture focusing a some specific use case or how to determine
+> which architecture is required, there needs a "Architecture Design Guide" which is covered in this section.

 #### Enterprise Requirements

 The following sections describe business, usage, and performance considerations for customers which will impact cloud